 Use a Mileage Tracker App for Your Taxes

-If you travel to see clients at all, tracking your mileage is a must!
+If you primarily do in-home appointments, tracking your mileage is a must!
 There are dozens of apps out there that work for this, but there’s one that I’ve personally used that is affordable and simple to use, is MileIQ.
 You simply drive, and it tracks your path using your phone’s GPS.

 Once you’ve stopped moving, a notification pops up, asking you to classify your trip as business or personal.
 You can add other details as well, such as who the meeting was with, but it’s so easy to do.
 You can download reports any time and email them to your accountant or just total the business miles if you do your own taxes.